 The Nuggets forward took the court with the "L" and "D" in Chandler swapped on his jersey on March 14, 2011.

-Just a few weeks prior to Chandler's mispelled jersey, the Washington Wizards' Andray Blatche played with the name "BALTCHE" displayed across his back on Feb.
-23, 2011 in a game against the Sixers; surprising for a player who has been with the team since he was drafted in 2005.
+The Washington Wizards' Andray Blatche played with the name "BALTCHE" displayed across his back on Feb.
+23, 2011 in a game against the Sixers; surprising for a player who had been with the team since he was drafted in 2005.